Hampden Park: Hampden Roar

 The football match crowd at Hampden were renowned for creating the Hampden Roar and trying to terrify opposing teams.
 The stadium's capacity exceeded 100,000 from the early 1900s until the 1980s and the Roar could be heard whenever Scotland scored an important goal.
 After the renovation of the stadium and the reduced capacities, the roar has become more muted.

 The Hampden Roar was first noticed in a game against England in 1929.
 Scotland, who had played the second half with ten players due to an injury to Alex Jackson, equalised in the final minute with a goal from Alec Cheyne direct from a corner kick.
 The roar that followed the goal was so loud that Jackson, who was a mile away in the Glasgow Victoria Infirmary, could tell that Scotland had scored.

-The phrase Hampden Roar is also used as rhyming slang.
-People from Glasgow may ask, "What's the Hampden?", by which they mean "What is the score?" or "How are you?".
+The phrase Hampden Roar is also used as rhyming slang; People from Glasgow may ask "What's the Hampden?" ("What's the score?", idiom for "What's happening / what's going on?").

 In April 2018, the stadium operating company commissioned a study into the noise levels produced at Hampden during an Old Firm match.
 This found a peak noise level of 115 decibels, after goals were scored, and 109 decibels when the teams first came onto the field.
 These findings were much higher than those recorded in a 2014 study of Premier League grounds (maximum of 84 decibels), but well short of the world record set by a National Football League match at the Arrowhead Stadium in Kansas City (142 decibels).